Making music fun in east anglia

 11. The safeguarding policy and procedures of the Band will be reviewed by the Band committee at least annually.

-13. The Band will comply with the principles, legislation and guidance underlying the safeguarding of Vulnerable Persons, including health and safety and anti-bullying.
+12. The Band will comply with the principles, legislation and guidance underlying the safeguarding of Vulnerable Persons, including health and safety and anti-bullying.
+For a more detailed analysis of bullying and cyberbulling, please refer to the following NSPCC guidance. https://www.nspcc.org.uk/what-is-child-abuse/types-of-abuse/bullying-and-cyberbullying/

-14. If any member of the band is concerned that abuse has occurred or may occur to themselves or another person, they should refer the matter immediately to the Safeguarding Officer or, if he/she is not available or the complaint relates to the conduct of the Safeguarding Officer, to the Chairman of the Band or another committee member.
-Any reports of abuse or potential abuse must be kept confidential
+13. If any member of the band is concerned that abuse has occurred or may occur to themselves or another person, they should refer the matter immediately to the Safeguarding Officer or, if he/she is not available or the complaint relates to the conduct of the Safeguarding Officer, to the Chairman of the Band or another committee member.
+We will then proceed with a referral along local guidelines.